spragunr/deep_q_rl/README.md

 The `run_nips.py` script uses parameters consistent with the original NIPS workshop paper.
 This code should take 2-4 days to complete.
 The `run_nature.py` script uses parameters consistent with the Nature paper.
-The final policies should be better, but it will take a few weeks to finish training.
+The final policies should be better, but it will take 6-10 days to finish training.

 Either script will store output files in a folder prefixed with the name of the ROM.
 Pickled version of the network objects are stored